Jushan-Randy-Chen/PAD-TRO/README.md

-# Code implementation for the paper "PAD-TRO: Projection-Augmented Diffusion for Direct Trajectory Optimization "
+# PAD-TRO: Projection-Augmented Diffusion for Direct Trajectory Optimization

 To install dependencies:
 `pip install -e . `

+To generate trajectories using our algorithm , run `python3 state_diffusion_chronological_projection`